 Things Got Tight

-The country would enter a state of, almost constant, alert.
-I remember that feeling of alarm on September 11, 2001 but not this time.
+The country would enter a state of, almost constant, alertness.
+I remember that feeling of alarm on September 11, 2001, but not this time.

 Terror, in September, can describe both the individuals who crash planes into large buildings to strike fear into a nation and can describe two brothers who follow what they believe will make an impact on this country, to send every American hiding in cupboards.